estellederrien/vue-starter-webpack-node-cli-4/README.md

 ```

 ### Compiles and minifies for production
-When you are satisfied with your development, you generate a BUILD of your vue.js app which is compressed and optimized, it then appears in the \ DIST directory.
+When you are satisfied with your development, you generate a BUILD of your vue.js app which is compressed and optimized, it then appears in the \ DIST directory.<br>
 <br />Quand vous êtes satisfait de votre développement, vous générez un BUILD de votre app vue.js qui est compressé et optimisé, il apparait alors dans le répertoire \DIST.
 ```
 npm run build
 ```
 ### Run build on port 80
 To test your BUILD on port 80, just type localhost: 80 in your browser!
-In fact, there is only one node server running all the time!
+In fact, there is only one node server running all the time!<br>
 <br />Pour tester votre BUILD sur le port 80 , tapez juste localhost:80 dans votre navigateur !
 En fait, il n'y a qu'un seul serveur node qui tourne en permanence !

 ```
 npm run start
 ```
 ### Publishing on HEROKU
 It is so simple and automatic, 1.
 Clone this depot in you github, 2.
 Simply go to heroku and go to the deploy tab then Manually deploy your app.
-3. DOn't even sync the \dist directory, Heroku does it for you !
+3. DOn't even sync the \dist directory, Heroku does it for you !<br>
 <br />c'est tellement simple et automatique, 1.
 Clonez ce dépôt dans votre github, 2.
 Allez simplement sur heroku et allez dans l'onglet de déploiement puis déployez manuellement votre application.
 3. Même pas besoin de taper NPM RUN BUILD, Heroku le fait automatiquement pour vous.
 Pour gérer cela, c'est sous l'onglet DEPLOY, c'est trop pratique, tout se fait tout seul, on peut ^même paramétrer en SYNC automatique dès qu'on fait un commit, l'app se mets à jour toute seule !.

 ### Creating your MONGODB ATLAS ACCOUNT